-I find first pages of a book as the most instructive ones for many reasons.
-When I look into a good book which I've read many years ago, I still find those first pages more interesting and inspiring.
+I find the first pages of a book to be the most instructive ones for many reasons.
+When I look at a good book that I read many years ago, I still find those first pages more interesting and inspiring.

 Algebra at the more advanced level is often described as modern or abstract algebra.
 In fact, both of these descriptions are partly misleading. […] To what extent is it abstract?
 Well, abstraction is all relative; one person’s abstraction is another person’s bread and butter.

 It is, indeed.
-Obviously, there is a lot to think on the abstraction of abstraction.
+There is a lot to think about the abstraction of abstraction.